 In Illinois, we are located at 2513 24th Street in Rock Island.
 The office is a small white and black house with ample parking in front.

-In Iowa, we are located on the third floor of the Northwest Bank Building in Bettendorf.
+In Iowa, we are located in Suite 602 inside the Northwest Bank Building in Bettendorf.
 The address is 2550 Middle Road at the corner of Spruce Hills and Middle Road.

 How do I schedule an appointment?

 The easiest way to schedule is by clicking the "Schedule" link at the top of this page.
 You will be directed to a secure portal where you can choose your therapist and make an appointment at your convenience.
-You can also call or send us a message.
+You can also call or send us an email to .

 How much does therapy cost?

 Please call for specific rates as they do change over time and by provider.

 What do I do if I need to talk and you are closed?

 Therapists will make every effort to return calls in a timely manner but are not capable of responding to emergencies.
 If you believe you are in a life threatening or emergency situaiton, please call 911 or go to your nearest emergency room.

 In our opinion, everyone could benefit from a good therapist!
 Therapy provides a safe and non-judgmental space to assess your presenting issues, take stock of what's working and what no longer serves you, and to move forward with support and guidance.